 Data security is an enterprise wide responsibility.
 Managed properly, the cloud is a secure, highly available, cost-effective business tool.
 It is important that your CSP is well versed in securing both public and private cloud solutions.
 This includes but is not limited to your provider conducting industry recognized self-audits by third party auditors (i.e. SAE SOC 2, Type II) and regular security reviews in conjunction with the internal controls necessary to support these processes.

 6. Performance and Resilience

-When designed, built and managed properly, cloud performance, resilience and access is hard to beat.
+When designed, built and managed properly, cloud performance, resilience and availability is hard to beat.
 By utilizing geographic redundancy, enterprises can mitigate the risks of a localized geographic catastrophizes or events.
-Service Level Agreements (SLAs) often provide a 99.95% or better uptime guarantee, ensuring data is highly available wherever your employees have an internet connection.
+Service Level Agreements (SLAs) often provide a 99.95% or better uptime guarantee, ensuring data is highly available wherever your employees have an internet or network connection.
 And, with adequate bandwidth, latency is a non-issue.

 In fact, Outer Edge, in a recent ground breaking achievement, designed and built a cloud-based IaaS solution for a manufacturing execution system (MES) that had never been deployed in the cloud.
 The MES system, among other things, handles the environmental controls in a life sciences manufacturing facility that requires strict, time-sensitive environmental controls to produce innovative bioengineered therapies.

 The Internet of Things (IoT) is here and its trajectory is skyrocketing.
 The statistics are mind boggling.
 According to techjury, there are currently 10 billion mobile devices in use, 7.9 broadband subscriptions worldwide, 2.71 billion smartphone users worldwide, 194 billion app downloads in 2018 and the list goes on and on.